slowpard/slowLODGen/README.md

 😂

-**Why the need for an esm in the first place?**
+**Why do we need an esm at all?**

-Mostly to reduce the number of user reports claiming that their LOD is gone and reduce the maintenance time for users who change their LO often. .lod files save the information about object's base load-order dependent FormID – that means that any changes in MergedLOD.esm LO will break LOD.
-If it is placed very high in the LO, there is a little chance that any other LO changes would move the file.
+Mainly to cut down on support requests from users who’ve “lost” their LOD after changing load order.
+Also it helps to reduce the maintenance time for users who change their LO often. .lod files save the information based on load-order dependent FormID, so moving MergedLOD.esm in the load order will disrupt LOD.
+Placing it high in the load order minimizes these issues since it’s less likely to move during load order changes.

 **Technical explanation of load order shenanigans?**

-ESM: Oblivion uses a very weird LOD system.
+ESM: Oblivion’s LOD system is, to put it mildly, unconventional.
 Every LOD object is recorded using its *full base record FormID* and information about its position, rotation, and scale.
-In case of merged LODs, I have to creatre a separate STAT object with a model path, and *full, load-order dependent* FormID of this STAT object is recorded into .lod files.
+For merged LODs, I have to creatre separate STAT objects with model paths, and *full, load-order dependent* FormIDs of this STAT objects are recorded into .lod files.

-ESP: With SkyBSA, the priority of a bsa is based on the LO of the esp loader.
-Some mod authors include .lod files (and in case of some mods -- broken .lod file, hi, Hackdirt Alive!) into their bsas, and we need to overwrite them, so the later we load our bsa loader, the better.
-Btw, in case of vanilla BSA loader, if a file exists in several BSA archives (remember, that .lod files already exist in vanilla BSAs), the choice of a winning file is based on the moon phase, temperature in your room, FX rate of ZWD to GBP, and the number of Instagram followers of Sabrina Carpenter -- that's why we require SkyBSA when the option to pack LOD files to bsas is enabled.
+ESP: With SkyBSA, BSA loading priority follows the load order of the esp loader.
+Some mod authors include .lod files (and in case of some mods -- even broken .lod files, hi, Hackdirt Alive!) into their BSAs, so it’s best to load our BSA loader as late as possible.
+As for vanilla (non-SkyBSA) BSA loader, its choice of "winning" file (remember, that .lod files already exist in vanilla BSAs) is based on the moon phase, your room temperatures, the ZWD-USD exchange rate, and Sabrina Carpenter’s Instagram follower count.
+For sanity’s sake, we require SkyBSA when packing LOD files to BSAs.

 **Why can't you provide a single exe executable like Wrye Bash?**